sonuuno2020/Affinity/README.md

 6. Zoom-in Zoom-out highlights
 7. Drag and drop highlights

-## sticky notes are categorized in 3 stages:
+## Sticky notes are categorized in 3 stages:
-1. Standard which is default,all highlights are placed in grid manner
+1.Standard which is default,all highlights are placed in grid manner

 2.Sorted,we can get sorted stage from standanrd by dragging highlihts...means by moving make closer with similar ones.